SysLLMatic: Large Language Models are Software System Optimizers: Performance Optimization Pattern Catalog

 \subsection{Methodology}

 To systematically incorporate performance optimization domain knowledge, we conducted a literature review.
 We began with three authoritative performance engineering textbooks~\cite{gerber2006software,Gregg_2021,Kukunas2015}, from which we identified 28 optimization techniques.
 We then reviewed 355 papers, initially gathered from a major survey paper on software non-functional properties~\cite{Blot2025}.
+The survey, published in ACM Computing Surveys (Feb 2025), employs a rigorous selection process that aligns with our focus on performance optimization.
+It covers 425 papers published up to July 2024, with most appearing in top-tier venues such as ICSE and IEEE TSE.

-To focus on actionable and broadly applicable patterns, we manually applied high-level exclusion filters that removed works outside application-level concerns, source-level techniques, performance-driven goals, or generalizable solutions.
+To focus on actionable and broadly applicable patterns, we manually applied exclusion filters to remove papers outside our scope—specifically those that target low-level or domain-specific optimizations, as well as tool-centric works lacking generalizable insights.
+While this subset does not fully represent the entire field of performance optimization, it reflects our emphasis on extracting reusable source-level patterns.
 After applying these filters, we reduced the set to 110 papers.
-We then reviewed each remaining paper and extracted a total of 30 optimization patterns.
-For validity and inter-rater reliability, two authors performed cross-validation to ensure consistency in pattern identification and extraction, mitigating subjectivity in the process.
+We then reviewed each remaining paper and extracted 30 optimization patterns from the papers, resulting in a total of 58 patterns.
+To reduce subjectivity in pattern identification and extraction, two authors independently reviewed the papers and cross-checked the extracted patterns to ensure consistency.